-The NASUWT has played a leading and longstanding role in campaigns to raise awareness of the negative implications of the consumption of these products.
+The NASUWT has played a leading and longstanding role in stand-alone and collaborative campaigns to raise awareness of the negative implications of the consumption of energy drinks.

 Compelling evidence set out by the Union to the House of Commons Science and Technology Committee makes clear that the consumption of highly caffeinated drinks has significant health risks.